atomicjolt/lms_api/README.md

 # LMS::API

-This project describes a wrapper around LMS REST APIs.
+This project provides a wrapper around the Instructure Canvas API.

 ## Installation